-FORDA members begin 'black day' protest at Delhi hospitals over Ramdev's remarks
+FORDA Members Begin 'Black Day' Protest At Delhi Hospitals Over Ramdev's Remarks

 Issuing a call for protest on May 29, FORDA had emphasised that healthcare services will not be hampered due to the stir.

-"Our protest began this morning against the remarks made by Ramdev, who is not qualified to even speak on the discipline of allopathy.
-It had affected the morale of doctors, who are fighting day in and day out in the pandemic.
-We demand an unconditional public apology from him or action against him under the Epidemic Diseases Act," a senior FORDA official said.
+'Our protest began this morning against the remarks made by Ramdev, who is not qualified to even speak on the discipline of allopathy.
+It had affected the morale of doctors, who are fighting day in and day out in the (COVID-19) pandemic.
+We demand an unconditional public apology from him or action against him under the Epidemic Diseases Act,' a senior FORDA official said.

 The RDAs that have already joined the stir are from Safdarjung Hospital, Lady Hardinge Medical College and Hospital, Hindu Rao Hospital, Sanjay Gandhi Memorial Hospital, B R Ambedkar Hospital and more will join later in the day, he said.